LenPayne/gettingMEAN/README.md

 After completing all of these steps (and only after completing ALL of these steps,) you will be able to navigate to http://localhost:3000/ and be able to add posts to your collection.

+## Phase Three - Retrieving Dummy Data from the Back-End (Express)

+At this point, we have a system that holds posts in active browser memory.
+So long as the browser window/tab stays open, the application will display the same posts and allow you to add more to the list.
+However, there is no concurrency: if you navigate to the app from another browser, you will not see the same list of posts.
+We will work to fix that next.

+On the NodeJS side, we will use the Express framework to create an endpoint to retrieve a list of posts.

+First, we will declare a `posts` collection on the `server.js` file.
+Near the top of the file, add the line:

+    var posts = [];

+This declares a globally-available collection of `posts` objects.

+Now, between the `app.use` and the `app.listen` lines, add the following block:

+    app.get('/posts', function(request, response) {
+      response.send(posts);
+    });

+This provides an endpoint for the HTTP GET method on the `/posts` URL.
+It declares a function that takes in a `request` and a `response` object (this is how Express works.)
+The `response` has a method to `send` out some data, and at this point we return `posts`.

+Whenever you make changes to `server.js`, you will need to go to your command prompt and cancel the current-running `node` process by pressing **Ctrl-C**.
+Re-run the process with `node server.js` and you should be able to navigate to http://localhost:3000/posts and receive `[]` as a response.

+### Adding Posts to the Collection

+To enable adding Posts, we will want to include a NodeJS middleware called `body-parser`, that parses the body of a request into objects that we can use.

+This is a multi-step process.
+First, we must change our `package.json` file to declare that `body-parser` is a required dependency.
+Modify your `"dependencies"` object to include the key-value pair: `"body-parser" : "1.x"`.

+    "dependencies" : {
+      "body-parser" : "1.x",
+      ...
+    }

+Once you save this file, you must re-run `npm install` at the command line.

+Now you can go back to `server.js` and declare that `body-parser` is required.
+Do this between the `var express` and `var app` lines.

+    var express = require('express');
+    var bodyParser = require('body-parser');
+    var app = express();

+Now, we must declare that the `app` actually USES this middleware by adding the following line after the other `app.use` lines:

+    app.use(bodyParser.json());

+Finally, we can make an `app.post` block for `/posts` that will receive a JSON object from Angular and add it to our `posts` collection.

+At this point, if we re-start the `node server.js` process, we will be able to send a POST to our new server.
+This can be tested with [Postman](https://www.getpostman.com/), but we're going to barrel ahead and move back to Angular to add posts to our list.

+### Sending New Posts from Angular

+On the Angular side, we must use the `$http` service to interact with our Express endpoints.
+First, we must declare that we use the `$http` service in our controller declaration.
+We add `$http` as a parameter on the function in `app.js` as so:

+    postApp.controller('postCtrl', function($scope, $http)

+The rest of the controller requires significant reworking as well.
+It may be easiest to do a full re-write:

+    postApp.controller('postCtrl', function($scope, $http) {
+      $scope.posts = [];

+      $scope.getPosts = function() {
+        $http.get('/posts').then(
+          function(response) {
+            $scope.posts = response.data;
+          },
+          function(response) {
+            console.log(response);
+          });
+      };

+      $scope.addPost = function() {
+        var newPost = {
+          author: $scope.author,
+          content: $scope.content
+        };
+        $http.post('/posts', newPost).then(
+          $scope.getPosts,
+          function(response) {
+            console.log(response);
+          });
+      };

+      $scope.getPosts();
+    });

+Breaking this down we:

+1. Leave the default `posts` collection empty.
+2. Set up a `getPosts` function that uses the `$http` service to `get` data from our `/posts` resource.
+This `response.data` is then applied to our `posts` collection.
+The remainder of this block is error reporting.
+3. Modify our `addPost` function to send over the `$http` service to `post` data to our `/posts` resource.
+On success, it calls our `getPosts` function.
+4. Call out to `getPosts` for the first time to make sure our `posts` information is updated when we first load the page.

+At this point, we should have a working site that allows us to add and read posts to our service, that presents the same information across every connected browser (try it and see: run `node server.js` and go to http://localhost:3000 in another browser or in incognito mode.)